 Want more animals painting by numbers kits?

-A budding artist, found of wild animals, will also admire our lion painting kit to create even more jungle and savannah artwork.
+A budding artist, found of wild animals, will also admire our lion painting by number kit to create even more jungle and savannah artwork.
 It comes with the full set of tones an artist needs, no mixing required.
 The kits include a template, three brushes, and the right paint kits.